-Sometimes, employers or insurers will tell you that your case is closed to get you to abandon your claim for wage-loss benefits or to submit your medical costs through your major medical health insurance.
+Sometimes, employers or insurers will tell you your case is closed to get you to abandon your claim for wage-loss benefits or to submit your medical bills and costs through your major medical health insurance company.
 They do this to save money on your claim, but don’t fall for this deception!

-As long as you have benefits available, and you have not signed a settlement agreement giving up your right to future benefits, your claim can be re-opened even if your insurance adjuster tells you that it has been closed.
+As long as you have benefits available and you have not signed a settlement agreement giving up your right to future benefits, your claim can be reopened even if your worker’s comp insurance company adjuster tells you that it has been closed.

-If your claim has been accepted by your employer and its workers’ compensation insurer or you begin to receive benefits pursuant to an Order from the court, your workers’ compensation claim will stay open as long as you have benefits available.
+If your claim has been accepted by your employer and its workers’ compensation insurer or you begin to receive benefits pursuant to an Order from the court, your workers’ compensation claim file will remain open as long as you have benefits available.

-The availability of benefits depends on many factors.
-There are four types of benefits under the Minnesota Workers’ Compensation Act including medical benefits, wage loss benefits, rehabilitation services, and permanency.
+The availability of workers’ comp benefits depends on many factors.
+There are four types of work comp benefits under the Minnesota Workers’ Compensation Act, including medical benefits, wage loss benefits, rehabilitation services, and permanency.

-Each type of Workers’ Compensation benefits has a different time limit, which may vary depending on the date of your work injury:
+Each benefit has a different time limit, and your potential benefits may vary depending on the date of your work injury:

-Medical benefits are available as long as the medical care you receive is reasonable and necessary to cure or alleviate the effects of your work injury.
+Medical benefits are available as long as the medical treatment or care you receive is reasonable and necessary to cure or alleviate the effects of your work injury.
 It doesn’t matter if one year has passed or ten years have passed.
-It also doesn’t matter if you change employers or move out of the state of Minnesota.
-As long as the medical care is reasonable and necessary to cure or alleviate the effects of your work injury, you’re covered!
+It also doesn’t matter if you change employers or move out of Minnesota.
+You’re covered as long as the medical care is reasonable and necessary to cure or alleviate the effects of your work injury!

-There are different time limits on the different types of wage-loss benefits available under the Minnesota Workers’ Compensation Act.
+Different time limits exist on the different types of wage-loss benefits available under the Minnesota Workers’ Compensation Act.

-For injuries that occurred on 10/1/2008 or later, injured workers can receive up to 130 weeks of TTD.
-These weeks can be taken consecutively or intermittently.
+For work injuries that occurred on 10/1/2008 or later, injured workers can receive up to 130 weeks of Temporary Total Disability.
+You can take these weeks consecutively or intermittently.
 TTD benefits will continue as long as you are completely unable to work due to your work injury or until you reach 90 days post-Maximum Medical Improvement (MMI).
-MMI is not the point at which you recover but, rather, it’s when your recovery plateaus.
+MMI is not the point at which you recover; instead, it’s when your recovery plateaus.

-Injured workers can receive up to 225 or 275 weeks of TPD (depending on the date of injury).
+Injured workers can receive up to 225 or 275 weeks of Temporary Partial Disability benefits (depending on the date of injury).
 Again, these weeks do not need to be taken consecutively and can be taken intermittently.
-However, an injured worker can only receive TPD for up to 450 weeks following the date of injury.
+However, an injured worker can only receive TPD for up to 450 weeks following the first report of injury.

-Injured workers can receive PTD through retirement age or until age 72 (depending on the date of injury).
+Injured workers can receive Permanent Total Disability through retirement age or until age 72 (depending on the date of injury).
 Generally, PTD is a wage-loss benefit for injured workers who will never be able to return to work due to their work injury.

-Depending on the how long the employee is expected to be off work, the employee may be eligible for rehabilitation services through a Qualified Rehabilitation Consultant (QRC).
+Depending on how long the employee is expected to be off work, the employee may be eligible for rehabilitation services through a Qualified Rehabilitation Consultant (QRC) to assist in finding a new job that meets their limitations to work activities.
 These rehabilitation services may be ended when the employee’s rehabilitation plan is complete or 30+ days after the employee returns to work.

 Impact of Settlement

-If you settle your claim, then you may have given up your right to bring a claim for certain workers’ compensation benefits in the future.
+If you settle your comp claim, then you may have given up your right to bring a claim for certain workers’ compensation benefits in the future.
 Every settlement agreement is different.
-If you have questions about whether certain workers’ compensation benefits are still available to you, then you should contact a workers’ compensation attorney to review your settlement agreement with you and determine what claims, if any, are left open by its terms.
+If you have questions about whether certain workers’ compensation benefits are still available, you should contact a workers’ compensation attorney to review your settlement agreement and determine what future claims, if any, are left open by its terms.

-The time limits for the various work comp benefits available to you vary based on the type of benefit claimed.
-If a workers’ compensation insurance adjuster tells you that your claim is closed, don’t assume they are telling you the whole story.
+The answer to the question, “How long does my Minnesota workers’ compensation case stay open?” varies based on the type of benefit claimed.
+If a workers’ compensation insurance adjuster tells you your claim is closed, don’t assume they are telling you the whole story.

-The workers’ compensation system is complicated, which is why it is important to consult with an attorney who knows this area of law to ensure that your rights are protected.
+The workers’ compensation system is complicated, so it is essential to consult with an attorney who knows this area of Minnesota law to ensure your rights are protected.
 The attorneys at Meuser, Yackley & Rowland, P.A. can help you navigate these complexities to ensure that you are getting maximum benefit for your claim.